VedprakashLilhare/Python/README.md

 Q.1 Write a program to find largest value.
-Q.2 Write a program to calu
+Q.2 Write a program to calculate sum.
+Q.3 Write a program to print days according to to number.